Why do we need voltage regulators? #

 It turns out that there’s actually a major difference.
 Suppose you connected the two ends of your heater to your power supply with two wires like the ones in your project kit, but each 5 feet long.
 That’s 10 feet of 22 gauge wire in total, which has a resistance of around 0.16 ohms.
-In the high current case, that’s roughly the same resistance as your heater.
+In the high current approach, that’s roughly the same resistance as your heater.

 A key figure to remember here is described by the phrase, “ohmic losses.”
 The power dissipated in a resistive element like a wire is \(P = VI\) , which is the same as \(P = (IR) * I\) or \(P = I^2R \) .
 The implication of this is that generally, when we’re building electronics, if we have a choice between high voltage and high current, we choose high voltage, especially when we’re trying to push a lot of energy across a long distance, as in overhead power lines.

 At voltages of 30 V or higher, you need to start being careful about not getting hurt.
 We will not be doing anything with voltages above 12 V in this class, but it’s still good to remember that your body is kind of like a 70k resistor, and 10 mA through your heart can kill you.